 With that, don’t even think about going to Bangkok without travel insurance.
 Travel insurance will protect you against illness, injury, theft, and cancellations.
 If the unlikely event that something goes wrong, you’ll want the best cover money can buy.

-For this reason, we always recommend World Nomads for travel insurance.
-They are affordable, offer a variety of packages and add ons, and allow you to make amendments to your policy while travelling.
+For this reason, we always recommend Heymondo for travel insurance.
+They are affordable, offer a variety of packages and add ons, plus get 5% discount using our link! (discount applicable for non-American citizens)

 Meeting Other LGBT+ People in Bangkok